Media storage in computer systems has evolved exponentially in the last couple of decades.

 A Compact Disc (CD) is an optical disc that is used to store bits of data.
 The storage capacity of a normal CD is 700 MB, with each byte comprising 14 bits.

-The first layer of a CD is constructed of Polycarbonate plastic which is used to store the data.
+The first layer of a CD is constructed of Polycarbonate plastic, which is used to store the data.
 The data is stored in pits indented onto the polycarbonate surface.

 Digital Versatile Disc (DVD) was invented to provide a way of storing digital data without losing the quality of the data.

-Since digital data is usually big, there was a need for a more effective means of storage.
+Since digital data is big, there was a need for a more effective means of storage.
 A typical DVD can store 7 times as much data as a CD.

 Comparison Table